q-overthinking/kurublox/README.md

 ## how to install:
 * compile it
 * place a executable file somewhere
-* create a Config.toml in same directory (you can use example config)
+* create a Config.toml in same directory (you can use example config for this)
 * launch kurublox.exe
 ## how to uninstall:
 download roblox from the official page and run the installer (no need to uninstall roblox)